 The Provost/Designee will assign a person or a hearing panel to determine the appeal.
 No individual or panel hearing the appeal may have conducted or participated in the disciplinary proceeding being reviewed on appeal.

+Appeals of cases governed by Title IX Sexual Harassment rules will be handled as set forth in the Sexual Misconduct and Title IX Sexual Harassment Regulation.

 2. Appeal Hearings

 The student will be contacted within ten class days of receiving the written request for appeal to schedule their requested appeal hearing.